cvc5/cvc5.github.io/_posts/2024-4-15-interfaces-for-understanding-cvc5.md

 In the following, we frequently reference:
 - SMT-LIB version 2.6 commands in the text interface (e.g. `(get-unsat-core)`).
 - Command line options (e.g. `produce-unsat-cores`).
 - Output tags, which are a family of command line options (e.g. `-o unsat-core-benchmark`).
 These do not impact the behavior of the solver apart from printing diagnostic information.
-These are documented here: https://cvc5.github.io/docs-ci/docs-main/output-tags.html.
+For more details, see our documentation of [output tags](https://cvc5.github.io/docs-ci/docs-main/output-tags.html).

 While the discussion will focus on the command line interface and *.smt2 text interface, most of the features mentioned in this post are available in each of our APIs (C++, Java, Python).
 Many of these features are new and are under active development.